voxel51/fiftyone/docs/source/teams/installation.rst

 Once stored, the appropriate credentials will be dynamically used when attempting to load media for the associated provider.

-All credentials are globally scoped and all users have access to all credentials.
+All credentials are globally scoped and all users.
+This means that if a user of a Fiftyone Teams deployment tries to access media that is available based on the credentials provided, then that user will be able to see the media.

+Users cannot access the stored credentials.
+They will not know which ones are being used, and the credentials remain encrypted until they were used directly in the Fiftyone Teams core SDK.

 Users do not select credentials they want to use at any given time, the credentials are automatically loaded and referenced as necessary once they have been uploaded.

 Any deployed Teams servers have an internal credentials cache which refreshes every 120 seconds.
-This means that the maximum possible lag between uploading a credential and seeing that credential being used is 120 seconds.
+Therefore the maximum possible lag between uploading a credential and seeing that credential being used is 120 seconds.